dojo/cli-build-app/README.md

 #### `supportedLocales`: string[]

 An array of supported locales beyond the default.
 When the application loads, the user's locale is checked against the list of supported locales.
 If the user's locale is compatible with the supported locales, then the user's locale is used throughout the application.
 Otherwise, the default `locale` is used.
-For example, with the following configuration the application locale will be set to Pashto or Arabic if either is listed as the user's locale, with Farsi used as the default.
+For example, with the following configuration, the application locale will be set to Pashto or Arabic if either is listed as the user's locale, with Farsi used as the default.

 Example: